Skip to main content

 This national park is sandwiched between two Pilbara deserts but it’s no mirage.
 It’s the largest and most remote national park in Western Australia.
 If you’re into exploring wilderness areas, you’ll love Karlamilyi.

-This is 1.3 million hectares of untouched outback wilderness.
-The Rudell River crosses the length of the park.
-Discover a landscape of desert dunes, spinifex grasslands, desert oak studded plains and salt lakes.
-Valleys and weathered outbreaks of sandstone and quartz date back more than 200 million years.
-It’s mind blowing to know that this hot and dry terrain once had ice glaciers on it!
 Walk along the banks of the river and enjoy the stands of river gums, collibah and yulbah – also known as the bats wing coral tree.
 Small shrubs and grasses survive in the arid conditions.
 Rainfall is erratic here and comes mainly between December and May.
 The permanent pools of the Rudall River and waterholes attract many waterbirds.
 Over 140 species of birds have been seen here.

 There are many animals in the park.
 They’re elusive and adapted to the arid environment.
-Hardy, land survivors include the Stimson's python, and gwardar snake.
+Hardy land survivors include the Stimson's python, and gwardar snake.
 Other reptiles include skinks, geckoes, dragon lizards and goannas.

 Bats, red kangaroos and rock wallabies sensibly avoid the heat of the day.
 They come out at night to feed.
 Don't be surprised if you bump into a camel or a donkey.
 These feral animals have also made their way here!